RicardoIT-Web/c-soars_ltd/README.md

 ## User Stories

 In order to demonstrate an Agile approach to this project, GitHub issues were used as a Kanban board to record the user stories.
-The user stories were categorised into different User functions between the Admin and the User and each issue would be moved from the "to-do" board to the "done" board as the project progressed.
+The user stories were categorized into different User functions between the Admin and the User and each issue would be moved from the "to-do" board to the "done" board as the project progressed.

 The Project Kanban board.